aussierobots/ublox_dgnss/TOML_PARAMETER_IMPLEMENTATION.md

    - Test with different device types (ZED-F9P, ZED-F9R)
    - Verify parameters are correctly filtered by device type
    - Ensure proper parameter validation

+## UbxTransceiver Implementation Details

+### Overview
+We've successfully implemented a fully functional `RealUsbTransceiver` class that properly communicates with u-blox devices over USB.
+This implementation replaces the previous mock version and provides complete support for the UBX protocol.

+### Key Features

+1. **Complete Protocol Support**
+   - Proper message framing with sync bytes detection (0xB5, 0x62)
+   - Accurate checksum calculation and verification
+   - Robust payload handling with proper memory management

+2. **USB Device Integration**
+   - Integration with the existing `usb::Connection` interface
+   - Implements all required interface methods: `write()`, `read()`, `open()`, `close()`, `is_open()`
+   - Thoughtful error handling with detailed logs for troubleshooting

+3. **Advanced Message Handling**
+   - Support for acknowledgment (ACK/NAK) messages
+   - Timeout handling for read and write operations
+   - Proper frame parsing and validation

+### Memory Management
+Special attention has been paid to memory management:
+- Dynamic allocation for message payloads
+- Proper cleanup on errors to avoid memory leaks
+- Safe handling of raw pointers through the entire message lifecycle

+### Integration Points
+The `RealUsbTransceiver` integrates with other components through:
+- The `UbxTransceiverFactory` which creates transceiver instances
+- The `UbxCfgHandler` which uses the transceiver for parameter operations
+- The `UbloxDGNSSNode` which initializes the factory and handler

 ## Reference Implementation